 The cell at the end of the corridor with the bars, wood-block floor and shackles was built for Aboriginal prisoners.
 This is a reflection of the times.
 Records show that cell 9 was not used post 1940, unfortunately prior records have not been located to date but the search goes on.

-The yard at the end of the corridor was used for exercise and toilets.
-The Exercise Yard is worth a visit just for the toilets!
-Originally the Exercise Yard had no roof – which led to many escapes - and a wood-block floor.
-Sadly the wood blocks were removed in the 1980s when the site became an art centre.
+The enclosed area at the end of the corridor was used for exercise and toilets.
+The Exercise Yard is worth a visit just to see the primitive toilets without a door!
+Originally the Exercise Yard didn’t have a roof, which led to many escapes.
 Wander down the dark gaol corridor and immerse yourself in the audio-visual exhibit, Stories from the Cells.

 The original Courtroom and the Bond Store were built in 1860 by David Earnshaw.

 The Courtroom would have been sparsely furnished with a table and chairs.
-In 1861 Henry Yelverton won the contract to build the Police Room, the day room, the cells and the exercise yard.
-At the same time, Magistrate Strelly Harris demanded that the magistrate’s dressing room be built.
+In 1861, Henry Yelverton won the contract to build the Police Room, the Day Room, the Gaol Cells and the Exercise Yard.
+At the same time, Magistrate Strelly Harris demanded that the Magistrate’s Dressing Room be built.

 It was shared with the Post Office until 1873 when a dedicated Post Office was built.
 Nearly 40 years later, the town had grown so much that a larger courtroom was required.